djeada/Stanford-Machine-Learning/slides/15_anomaly_detection.md

 - Recall (the proportion of true positives identified out of all actual positives).
 - F1-score (a harmonic mean of precision and recall, providing a balance between them).

-Here’s the complete Python code for the implementation:
+Below is the complete Python code for the implementation:

 ```python
 import numpy as np